donaldsharp/frr/doc/user/ospfd.rst

    User can get that information as JSON format when ``json`` keyword at the end of cli is presented.

+.. clicmd:: show ip ospf (1-65535) route orr [NAME]

+.. clicmd:: show ip ospf [vrf <NAME|all>] route orr [NAME]

+   Show the OSPF routing table, calculated from the active root of all ORR groups or specified ORR group.

 .. clicmd:: show ip ospf graceful-restart helper [detail] [json]

    Displays the Graceful Restart Helper details including helper